 Step 3: When to Intervene

-- Oiled Animals: Any oil on a bird requires immediate assistance.
-The bird can no longer regulate its body temperature.
+- Oiled Animals: Any amount of oil on a bird means it needs immediate help.
+Oil disrupts the bird’s waterproofing, preventing it from regulating its body temperature.

 - Birds that do not fly away: Generally speaking, if you can walk right up to a seabird and it does not fly away you should call a trained wildlife professional.